 Hair loss makes you feel powerless and honestly, scared.
 It’s an awful thing to have to experience, but luckily there are things you can do to keep your hair from shedding and begin the journey to regrowth.
-One treatment that dermatologists swear by is cortisone shots.
-We checked in with Dr. Michelle Henry, board certified dermatologist who specializes in Mohs micrographic surgery, laser surgery, and cosmetic dermatology, on why the shots work and a breakdown on hair breakage.
+One treatment that dermatologists swear by is cortisone shots for hair growth.
+We checked in with Dr. Michelle Henry, board certified dermatologist who specializes in Mohs micrographic surgery, laser surgery, and cosmetic dermatology, on why the cortisone shots for hair growth work and a breakdown on hair breakage.

 View this post on Instagram

 Probably the most important thing to determine if you’re experiencing abnormal hair fall is where the hair is breaking from.
 If you can see a white bulb at the start of the hair follicle that means the hair is falling out from the scalp, at the root.
 This means there’s an internal issue going on, and there could be many reasons causing it.
 If you don’t see that bulb, chances are you damaged your hair (either though a chemical process or even through stress on the hair, like pulling it into a high pony).
 While this is far from ideal, hair breakage is external, which means you can treat it with an external solution (such as Olaplex, regular trims, and taking it easy on the heat styling).